sloev/python-lambdarest/README.md

 ```

 ## Tests

-* Use pytest to run tests with current python version.
+* Use pytest to run tests with the current python version.
-* Use tox or the builtin `test-all` make target to run tests for all platforms
+* Use tox or the built-in `test-all` make target to run tests for all platforms.

 ```
 $ make test-all
 ```
-dependencies for tests: see requirements_dev.txt

-## Contributions

-* use github issues for bugs/requests
-* PR's welcome, will be code reviewed
+See [`requirements_dev.txt`](requirements_dev.txt) for test dependencies.